shakaihatsu/loggee/README.md

 LoggEE is a simple, easy-to-use, highly customizable automatic logging module which can significantly lower the number of log statements sprinkled throughout the code by automatically logging method calls using AOP techniques.

-Using CDI itself, the current implementation of LoggEE supports only other applications that also use CDI.
-LoggEE uses slf4j as the backing logging framework.
+Using CDI itself, the current implementation of LoggEE can be use in applications that also use CDI.
+LoggEE uses _slf4j_ as the backing logging framework.

 How to install
 --------------